bsml320/Scupa/README.md

 ## Output

 By default, Scupa outputs a Seurat object with the updated metadata.
 Each cell type has 4-6 polarization states.
-For each polarization state, the polarization scores (range 0-1), p-values, and adjusted p-values are calculated for all cells.
+For each polarization state, Scupa outputs the following variables for all cells:

+1. the polarization scores (range 0-1).
 Larger scores indicate stronger polarization.
+2. p-values. p=0.05 should serve as a good threshold for identifying significantly polarized cells in most datasets.
+3. adjusted p-values using BH procedure.

 The scores and p-values can be visualized by Seurat functions FeaturePlot, VlnPlot, etc.